 - Lizz Matos, Executive Director, Prisoners' Legal Services of Massachusetts

-- Liz Miranda, Massachusetts State Representative
+- Liz Miranda, Massachusetts State Senator

 - Felix Owusu, Post-Doctoral Fellow, Program in Criminal Justice Policy and Management, Harvard Kennedy School

 - Andrew Peck, Undersecretary for Criminal Justice, Executive Office of Public Safety